 The tender process

-The current interruption arrangements came into effect in October 2011.
-To enter into an interruptible contract consumers must successfully bid for interruption rights through an interruption tender process.
+To enter into an interruptible contract, shippers, on behalf of their consumers, must successfully bid for interruption rights through an interruption tender process.
 The window when offers for interruption can be submitted is normally open in June each year, though additional ad hoc interruption tender events may be held at other times if necessary.

 The process is as follows: